NP6/slate/source/includes/_targets.md

 /*
-Unicity criterias are defined in an array, for instance ["email"] or ["email","name"]... depenging on the configuration, thereby:
+Unicity criterias are defined in an array, for instance ["email"] or ["email","name"]... depending on the configuration, thereby:
 */

 // Notice that they are exclusives examples, thus only one can be choose depending on the usage.